Forty-nine countries supplied crude petroleum oil to mainland China in 2020.

-Note that globally crude oil is priced in American dollars.
-Based on the average exchange rate for 2019, the Chinese yuan depreciated by -10.9% against the US dollar since 2015 and declined by -4.4% from 2018 to 2019.
-The weaker Chinese yuan in 2020 compared to 2016 makes China’s imported crude oil paid for in stronger US dollars in 2019 relatively more expensive when converted starting from Chinese yuans.
+Based on the average exchange rate for 2020, the Chinese yuan depreciated by -3.9% against the US dollar since 2016 but appreciated by 0.1% from 2019 to 2020.
+The weaker Chinese yuan in 2020 compared to 2016 makes China’s imported crude oil paid for in stronger US dollars relatively more expensive when converted starting from Chinese yuans.

 China’s Top Providers of Imported Crude Oil

-Below are the top 15 countries that supplied 90.1% of the crude oil imported into China during 2019.
+Below are the top 15 countries that supplied 90.1% of the crude oil imported into mainland China during 2020.

-China’s top 10 crude petroleum providers supply approximately four-fifths (79.3%) of its imported crude oil.
+China’s top 10 crude petroleum providers supply over four-fifths (81.9%) of Chinese imported crude oil.
 That percentage represents an uptick from the 79.3% for China’s 10 leading crude oil suppliers one year earlier.

 Fastest-Growing Suppliers of China’s Imported Crude Oil